 SLC offers a 6 week summer program for children with preschool experience ages 2-5.
-Applications for Fun in the Sun are due March 17, 2017.
+Enrollment is on-going.
 All applications require a $75.00 registration fee.

 Camp Dates: June 12, 2017 – July 20, 2017